Most Famous Badminton Logos

 Logo India Open

 The India Open championship logo combines national colors and traditions of Indian culture.
-The sign’s basis is a circular emblem surrounded by a soft peach-colored frame containing the tournament name.
-The font is neat, geometric, sans-serif, and in large uppercase blue letters.
+The sign’s basis is a circular emblem, surrounded by a soft peach-colored frame, with the tournament name.
+The font is neat, geometric, sans serif, and in large, uppercase, blue letters.
 Inside is a tiger drawn with smooth blue lines.
 Next to it is a shuttlecock colored in green and orange, matching India’s national tricolor.
-The shuttlecock is depicted in motion, with stretched and separated feathers, adding brightness to the composition.
+The shuttlecock is depicted in motion, with its feathers stretched and separated, adding brightness to the composition.
 The tiger’s presence is deliberate; the animal is India’s national symbol, representing strength and status.
-Using blue, green, and orange, the color scheme harmoniously combines sports themes with national motifs.
+The color scheme harmoniously combines sports themes with national motifs, using blue, green, and orange.
 The emblem visually reflects the tournament’s sporting focus and respect for the host country’s traditions.

 HSBC BWF World Tour Finals